StarSheriff2/MD-Cleaner/README.md

 # Md Cleaner

 > This is a linter program that checks for errors in markdown files specifically used in Github repositories.
-It's the Capstone project for Microverse's Ruby Course.

 ![screenshot](./assets/app_screenshot.png)